 - 5 = average # of bonds/atom on this step

-- 6 = fraction of timesteps with bias = 0.0 during this run
+- 6 = fraction of timesteps where the biased bond has bias = 0.0 during this run

 The first 5 quantities are for the current timestep.
-Quantities 6-8 are for the current hyper run.
-Quantities 9-11 are cumulative across multiple runs (since the fix was defined in the input script).
+Quantities 6-9 are for the current hyper run.
+They are reset each time a new hyper run is performed.
+Quantities 19-12 are cumulative across multiple runs (since the point in the input script the fix was defined).

-For value 7, drift is the distance an atom moves between timesteps when the bond list is reset, i.e. between events.
-Atoms involved in an event will typically move the greatest distance since others are typically oscillating around their lattice site.
+For value 8, drift is the distance an atom moves between two quenched states when the second quench determines an event has occurred.
+Atoms involved in an event will typically move the greatest distance since others typically remain near their original quenched position.